jacqueline-kraus/MS4-anime-art/README.md

 - Order product list page by showing digital type first
 - show total cost not always, only by hovering over
 - fix navbar alignment -> when there is something in the cart, it breaks in two rows
+- evtl change font size of p
+- change color of account menu when logged in or show a small dot
+- search: error message when no result found

+- Messages
+- loading overlay in checkout --> fix image
+- product list: sm col 12 not 1
-- alt names
+- write texts
-- social icons target blank
+- increment/decrement buttons --> right one is edgy, left is round

 ### Responsive adjustments
 - Navbar and header image needs to be mobile adjusted

 ### Features missing
 - django pagination (too many products on one page)
-- checkout app / stripe payment
 - profile/account page
-- crispy forms in checkout
 - admin
 - Leave out sorting for now, might add later when time left
-- Messages

 ### Other
 - Finish Readme
 - write down a simple marketing strategy, why some things are like they are

 ### Bugs / Problems that NEED to be solved
+- static / images are not shown in development